aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

   Note: that your account will lose access to Product Advertising API 5.0 if it has not generated referring sales for a consecutive 30-day period.

 See [Api Rates](https://webservices.amazon.com/paapi5/documentation/troubleshooting/api-rates.html) for more information.

+- Mozilla Firefox: While navigating through the app on pages that necessitate microphone and camera permissions, a size window on occasion appears, revealing an XML Parsing error at the top left corner of the screen.

+XML Parsing Error: no root element found
+Location: chrome://browser/content/webrtcLegacyIndicator.xhtml
+Line Number: 1, Column 1:

+For more details see [here](https://bugzilla.mozilla.org/show_bug.cgi?id=1639821).

 ## Services Used